 Since the dawn of equipment that wasn't fully hardwired into a business' network, IT admins, HR reps, middle management and exec teams alike have been collectively getting increasingly nervous every time an employee sets foot outside the office with so much as a thumb drive.
 With the global average cost of a data breach being around $4.45 million (an increase of 15% over the past 3 years) its understandable that businesses across the globe are trying to make sure that they are secure and compliant as possible when their employees are working from multiple places with multiple pieces of equipment across multiple networks.

 Before they deploy standard cybersecurity measures and employee training methods, businesses are first and foremost looking at the solutions they are using and seeing how they line up with their security and compliance needs.
 This goes double for organizations that are in regulated industries, making airtight solutions a non-negotiable for many decision makers.
-Focusing in again on communications, being able to have full monitoring and auditing capabilities is simply a must have, regardless of if a user is on a desktop, laptop or mobile.
+For business communications, being able to have full monitoring and auditing capabilities is simply a must have, regardless of if a user is on a desktop, laptop or mobile.

 And so, if you're looking to provide any kind of product that fits into a hybrid work environment, if nothing else you should be asking yourself a few questions: